kli24s/project01/README.md

 - simple redirection (SEE NOTES BELOW)

 # Unsuccessful Features #
-- wasn't able to implement redirection using multiple > or < in a command
+- not sure if this was needed but wasn't able to implement redirection using multiple > or < in a command

 # Bugs and more #
 - multiple commands with ; should be used WITHOUT any spaces to the left or right of ;
 - redirection only works using only one symbol (< or >) in the command
 - piping limited to a single pipe
+- on both sides of a redirection sign (< or >) or a pipe (|), there can atmost be one space.
+-       ex. "ls -l > test.txt" wouldn't work and "ls -a | wc" wouldn't work.
+- the limit for how long a path is, the user input, and the information redirected/piped is 1000 characters
+- didn't implement much error testing so there's no error message if the user enters an unrecognized command

 # Copy of Function Headers #
 ## main.c ##